Skip to main content

 • Payback period: ~1.9 months

-Example 3: Document collection automation (scale capacity dominant)
+Example 3: Document collection (scale capacity dominant)

 Skylarks International had a 15-person team spending significant hours chasing client documents and answering “any update on my file?” calls across their immigration consulting practice.